-California Administrative Code §20714(a)(1) defines "profession" as a field of employment requiring special education or skill and requiring knowledge of a particular discipline.
+California Code of Regulations §20714(a)(1) defines "profession" as a field of employment requiring special education or skill and requiring knowledge of a particular discipline.
 The labor and skill involved in a profession is predominantly mental or intellectual, rather than physical or manual.